storesafe/cordova-sqlite-storage/README.md

  - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
  - From my old blog: [iOS version working with the SQLCipher encryption library](http://mobileapphelp.blogspot.com/2012/08/trying-sqlcipher-with-cordova-ios.html).
 Updated instructions will be posted on my [new blog](http://brodyspark.blogspot.com/) sometime in the near future.

-## Apps using Cordova/PhoneGap sqlitePlugin
+## Apps using Cordova/PhoneGap SQLitePlugin

  - [Get It Done app](http://getitdoneapp.com/) by [marcucio.com](http://marcucio.com/)
  - [Larkwire](http://www.larkwire.com/): Learn bird songs the fun way